sofa-framework/doc/components/solidmechanics/spring/quadbendingsprings.md

 <!-- generate_doc -->
 # QuadBendingSprings

-Springs added to a quad mesh to prevent bending
+Springs added to a quad mesh to prevent bending.

 ## Vec2d